AdarshUSC/CSCI596-FinalProject/README.md

 ## Scope of the project

-This project investigates the empirical training time performance of neural networks using the typical sequential data training, data parallelism using MPI as well as training on a single GPU .
-By leveraging data parallelism, the study evaluates the efficiency of splitting data across multiple CPU cores while comparing it to the GPU's optimized training capabilities.
-Due to the complexity of implementing model parallelism, the focus is limited to data parallelism, where identical models process different data batches, providing a comprehensive evaluation of training time under both configurations and insights into their practical application in machine learning.
+This project explores the empirical training time performance of neural networks using traditional sequential training and data parallelism with MPI.
+By leveraging data parallelism, the study assesses the efficiency of distributing data across multiple CPU cores.
+Given the complexity of implementing model parallelism, the scope is focused on data parallelism, where identical models process separate data batches.
+This approach provides a detailed evaluation of training times under both configurations and offers valuable insights into their practical applications in machine learning.

 ## Experimentation